sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 SDMX-JSON offers a list of predefined semantics, but implementers are free to extend it.
 The list of predefined semantics comes from the list of SDMX artefacts that can be returned by SDMX RESTful web services, semantics defined in [RFC5988](https://tools.ietf.org/rfc/rfc5988.txt) and additional items deemed to be useful in the context of statistical data dissemination.
 These semantics are:

-  - SDMX artefacts: datastructure, metadatastructure, categoryscheme, conceptscheme, codelist, hierarchicalcodelist, organisationscheme, agencyscheme, dataproviderscheme, dataconsumerscheme, organisationunitscheme, dataflow, metadataflow, reportingtaxonomy, provisionagreement, structureset, process, categorisation, contentconstraint, attachmentconstraint, category, concept, code, organisation, agency, dataprovider, dataconsumer, organisationunit, reportingcategory, data
+  - SDMX artefacts: dataStructure, metadataStructure, categoryScheme, conceptScheme, codelist, hierarchicalCodelist, organisationScheme, agencyScheme, dataProviderScheme, dataConsumerScheme, organisationUnitScheme, dataflow, metadataflow, reportingTaxonomy, provisionAgreement, structureSet, process, categorisation, contentconstraint, attachmentconstraint, category, concept, code, organisation, agency, dataProvider, dataConsumer, organisationUnit, reportingCategory, Data
   - RFC5988: alternate, copyright, glossary, help, index.
   - Miscellaneous: calendar (link to a release calendar), source (information about the source of data), request (the SDMX RESTful query that triggered the SDMX-JSON response).